-If you’re already comfortable with computers and smartphones and other modern technology, you’re a step ahead.
-If not, don’t worry!
-These technologies are designed to be easy to use and master.
+New technologies are designed to be easy to use and master.
 You might even find yourself enjoying the process of learning.
 Most importantly, the latest technology trends can actually make your business better.

-How Technology Can Improve Your Business
+How to Use Technology Trends to Improve Your Business

 - Faster Payroll: Payroll apps can expedite paychecks, make direct deposits, and even electronically file taxes.
 Once the domain of a dedicated bookkeeper or payroll company, computer programs can now handle almost all of your payroll needs with little to no input from you.